mesosphere-backup/training/velocity-training-09-2016/dcos-105.md

 In addition, network isolation may also be configured such that only services on the same network and in the same virtual group may communicate with each other via their overlay network IPs.

-Unlike virtual addresses, overlay networks...

-- Use auto-assigned IPs, not IPs specified by the service owner
+Unlike virtual addresses, overlay networks use auto-assigned IPs, not IPs specified by the service owner.
+However, this means they also won't ever overlap with other services.
-- Assign IPs to Mesos tasks, not to Marathon services (which may be composed of multiple Mesos tasks) TODO: verify

-By default, DC/OS comes with one overlay network spanning all nodes named `dcos`, but additional overlay networks may be added.
-TODO: how?
+By default, DC/OS comes with one overlay network spanning all nodes named `dcos`, but additional overlay networks may be added by modifying the `config.yaml` before installation.

 To configure a DC/OS service to be on an overlay network, specify one under `ipAddress`: